The Canada Site

 Poundmaker was one of the chiefs who negotiated Treaty 7 and eventually signed it, along with leaders of the Peigan, Blood, Sarcee and Stoney nations.
 According to First Peoples treaties, their willingness to make this treaty arose in part out of a sense of trust for the Royal Northwest Mounted Police, who, led by James McLeod, had kicked the American whiskey traders out of southern Alberta.
 The famine that followed the widespread slaughter of the buffalo and the fencing of the plains for settlers were additional motivators.

-Like Big Bear, Chief Poundmaker was tried and sentenced after the Riel Rebellion and spent some time in prison.
+Like Big Bear, Chief Poundmaker was put on trial and sentenced after the Riel Rebellion and spent time in prison.
 He died in 1885 from a lung haemorrhage at age 45.

 His name lives on in the Poundmaker Trail, now known as Highway 14.
 In Saskatchewan, a Cree first nation and reserve bear his name.
 A film called The Trial of Poundmaker was made in 2002 by Gil Cardinal and the National Film Board of Canada.